wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab1_Preconfiguration.md

 - In the **_Station Login_** pane, select **"Extension"** and put any number, for instance 1000.

-> **Note:** The Webex Calling service is not activated at this tenant we need to set an extension only once during login.
+> **Note:**  The Webex Calling service is not activated at this tenant we need to set a dummy extension only once during the login.

 - Select the `Team1` and click **_Submit_**.
 Make sure that you are successfully logged in to the Agent Desktop.
 Now you can continue with the next section.